 The Cons: Weaknesses and Disadvantages of Transformational Leadership

-1. Restricted Applicability in Specific Circumstances
+1. Restricted Applicability in Different Specific Circumstances

 2. Dependence on the Cultural Context of the Leadership Situation

-There is also an emphasis on collaboration or participation under a transformational setting.
+There is also an emphasis on collaboration or participation in a transformational setting.
 Some individuals might find additional collaborative and leadership roles and responsibilities too taxing.
 Their high level of involvement in achieving collective goals and objectives might leave them feeling overworked or even exploited.

 4. Can Have A Negative Effect on Creativity and Innovation